shipgirlproject/Shoukaku/README.md

 ];
 const client = new Client();
 const shoukaku = new Shoukaku(new Connectors.DiscordJS(client), Nodes);

-// ALWAYS handle error, logging it will do shoukaku.on("error", (_, error) => console.error(error));
+// Always handle "error" events or your program may crash due to uncaught error shoukaku.on("error", (_, error) => console.error(error));
 client.login("token");

 // If you want shoukaku to be available on client, then bind it to it, here is one example of it client.shoukaku = shoukaku;
 ```